AnyFetch/gdrive-provider.anyfetch.com/README.md

 ```

 # How does it works?
-AnyFetch Core will call `/init/connect` with anyfetch authorization code.
+Fetch API will call `/init/connect` with anyfetch authorization code.
 We will generate a request_token and transparently redirect the user to gdrive consentment page.
 gdrive will then call us back on `/init/callback`.
 We'll check our request_token has been granted approval, and store this.

 We can now sync datas between gdrive and AnyFetch.